-- 2. In developments of 50 or more dwellings, at least 20% of new market properties must be designed to meet Building Regulation Requirement M4(2) 'accessible and adaptable dwellings'.
-In addition, at least 20% of all new homes, in developments of 15 homes or more, should be designed to meet the Lifetime Homes Standards. - 3.
-Where housing for older people or people with special needs is provided as part of a larger scheme, this should, where appropriate, be located within the scheme in the most accessible location for local services and facilities. - 4.
-Proposals for residential care accommodation that would result in or exacerbate an existing oversupply will be refused. - 5.
-The Council will support proposals for custom or self-build homes on appropriate sites.
+2. In addition, at least 20% of all new homes, in developments of 15 homes or more, should be designed to meet the Lifetime Homes Standards.

+3. Where housing for older people is provided as part of a larger scheme, this should, where appropriate, be located within the scheme in the most accessible location for local services and facilities.

+4. Proposals for residential care accommodation that would result in or exacerbate an existing oversupply will be refused.

-HC1 Affordable and Special Needs Housing
+• HC1 Affordable and Special Needs Housing